 This course for parents and their young ones provides parents with practical tools for the task of raising children.
 The setting is warm, simple, and home-like.
 The rhythmic flow and creativity of the morning activities enhance the young child’s mental, physical, and emotional development.
 Over the course of the three weeks, parents discuss child development topics, make beautiful crafts, and learn songs and stories.
 In addition, a delicious snack is shared.The children see the adults engaged in meaningful activities, while parents have an opportunity to observe the children at play.

-This Winter and Spring there will be a choice of either a Friday morning or a Saturday morning session of six weeks duration each:
+This Spring there will be a choice of either a Friday morning or a Saturday morning session of six weeks duration each:

 Fees & Registration

 Fees are $150 per six weeks session, and include craft material and snack.

 This educational Waldorf program has a maximum enrollment capacity of eight families.